Rogue (magazine): Adult paperbacks

 All of William "Bill" Hamling's publications, such as Imagination and Imaginative Tales, are as noteworthy for the entertaining characters involved in their publication as they are as magazines in their own right.
-Bill Hamling not only founded Rogue, one of the early US men's magazines, but went on to develop a pornography publishing empire that eventually ran him afoul of President Nixon and the FBI in the 1970s and landed him in jail, along with Earl Kemp, his long-time friend, managing editor of his various enterprises and vice-president of Greenleaf.
+Bill Hamling not only founded Rogue, one of the early US men's magazines but went on to develop a pornography publishing empire that eventually ran him afoul of President Nixon and the FBI in the 1970s and landed him in jail, along with Earl Kemp, his long-time friend, managing editor of his various enterprises and vice-president of Greenleaf.

 In New York City, popular young science fiction writer Robert Silverberg discovered adult paperback publisher Bedside Books.
-At that point in time (1959), Silverberg was looking for new markets to conquer.
+Then (1959), Silverberg was looking for new markets to conquer.
 Adult paperback publisher Bedside Books looked like a natural.
-In short order Silverberg was selling them manuscripts that appeared under the bylines of David Challon and Mark Ryan.
-Silverberg realized the new market direction could be the answer to many writers’ wildest dreams in the very near future.
+In short order, Silverberg was selling them manuscripts that appeared under the bylines of David Challon and Mark Ryan.
+Silverberg realized the new market direction could be the answer to many writers’ wildest dreams in the very soon.

 Harlan Ellison, along with his wife Charlotte [Stein], was preparing to move to Evanston, Illinois, to work for William Hamling as an associate editor for Rogue.
-Silverberg approached Ellison with the glorious possibilities for the future for energetic young writers and had him all primed and ready for William Hamling so Ellison could lay out the road map to Silverberg's glorious vision in front of Hamling.
+Silverberg approached Ellison with the glorious possibilities for the future of energetic young writers and had him all primed and ready for William Hamling so Ellison could lay out the road map to Silverberg's glorious vision in front of Hamling.
 Everyone thought Ellison was in Evanston to work on Rogue, Hamling's Playboy-type men's magazine.
 Even Harlan thought so at times, and talked about it incessantly, thereby furthering his modest reputation.

 Hamling liked the idea of the proposed books and grasped the concept of the throwaway sleazy paperback firmly in his hands.
 After a bit of formulation, Hamling sent Ellison back to New York City to start the money-making wheels in motion.

 Harlan Ellison went straight to Robert Silverberg to report on his success with Hamling in the initial set-up phase of the operation.
 It was Silverberg, not Ellison, who took the proposal to Scott Meredith of the Scott Meredith Literary Agency that eventually opened the doors to the fabled black box clandestine enterprise that virtually flooded the country with hard-core pornography.
 Thus, as Hamling began publishing Nightstand Books virtually all its books were fed to it via black boxes (normal submissions were in gray boxes) and a Grand Central Station post office box.